jeffblack360/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

 secure access to certain URLs, based on the logged-in user.
-We also have another requirement: to allow our blog to have multiple authors who can create, edit, and delete their own articles while disallowing other authors to make any changes to articles they do not own.
+We also have another requirement: to allow our blog to have multiple authors who can create, edit, and delete their own articles while preventing other authors from making changes to articles they do not own.

 Creating All User-Related Code
 ==============================